wp-plugins/pixopoint-email-submit/readme.txt

 === PixoPoint Email Submit ===
 Contributors: ryanhellyer
-Tags: email, submit, shortcode, storage, pixopoint, submission Donate link: http://pixopoint.com/donation/
+Tags: email, submit, shortcode, storage, submission Donate link: http://pixopoint.com/donation/
-Requires at least: 3.0.3
+Requires at least: 3.4
-Stable tag: 0.2.1
+Stable tag: 0.2.2

 Allows you to acccept email submissions on your site, and export them in an email friendly format.